GANitak/community/community.hachyderm.io/content/en/docs/account-types/expectations.md

 When in doubt, craft new words and form a new opinion.
 Otherwise, it likely is repetitive content.

-In short, we hold you to a high bar to be "the first of your kind", otherwise we expect you to be contributing to the existing resource when applicable.
+In short, we hold you to a high bar to be « the first of your kind », otherwise we expect you to be contributing to the existing resource when applicable.

 We understand that this impacts some specialized account types more so than others.
 We expect